 - What is the Average Time to Settle a Personal Injury Lawsuit?

-- Contact Us for a Complimentary Consultation
+- Contact Us for a Free Consultation

 “Personal injury law” is a broad term that encompasses a huge range of cases.
-As such, it is important when choosing an injury lawyer to find one who has experience in your specific type of case.
+As such, it is important when choosing personal injury lawyer to find one who has experience in your specific type of case.
 There's no substitute for experience.

-At Kirtland & Packard, we’ve spent decades successfully handling, through both litigation and settlement, the following types of injury cases:
+At Kirtland & Packard, we’ve spent decades successfully handling, through both litigation and settlement, the following types of personal injury cases:

 - Car Accidents